Shel Fanelli

 Add 1 to 2 tablespoons of extra virgin olive oil

-Add fresh chopped basil, parsley or sage
+Add fresh chopped basil, parsley, rosemary or sage

 Or all of the above